Netatalk/netatalk/doc/manual/Configuration.md

 ### dbd

 The "Database Daemon" backend is built on Berkeley DB.
-Access to the CNID database is restricted to the cnid_dbd daemon process. afpd processes communicate with the daemon for database reads and updates.
+Access to the CNID database is restricted to the cnid_dbd daemon process.
-The probability for database corruption is practically zero.
+**afpd** processes communicate with the **cnid_dbd** daemon for database reads and updates.

 This is the default backend since Netatalk 2.1.

 ### last

-The last backend is an in-memory tdb database.
+The last backend is an in-memory Trivial Database (tdb).
 It is not persistent, with IDs valid only for the current session.
 Starting with netatalk 3.0, it operates in *read only mode*.
 This backend is useful e.g. for mounting CD-ROMs, or for automated testing.